-Note: According to the National Institute of Justice publication The Appropriate and Effective Use of Security Technologies in U.S. Schools: A Guide for Schools and Law Enforcement Agencies, signage is an important component of a successful surveillance system and can serve as a deterrent against vandals.
-The Institute also recommends that the signs state whether or not that the system may or may not be is being actively monitored, so that potential victims are not under the impression.
-Such language is intended to deter potential perpetrators while also not building an expectation among potential victims that a person is watching events live and will be able to provide immediate assistance.
-It is also recommended that districts provide notice to students and parents/guardians about the district's surveillance program in order to clarify that there is no expectation of privacy in those locations where the cameras will be placed and that images from the cameras may be used in disciplinary proceedings.
+Note: According to the National Institute of Justice publication The Appropriate and Effective Use of Security Technologies in U.S. Schools: A Guide for Schools and Law Enforcement Agencies, signage is an important component of a successful surveillance system and can serve as a deterrent.
+The Institute recommends that the signs state that the system may or may not be actively monitored Such language is intended to deter potential perpetrators while also not building an expectation among potential victims that a person is watching events live and will be able to provide immediate assistance.

-Prior to the operation of the surveillance system, the Superintendent or designee shall ensure that signs are posted at conspicuous and targeted locations at affected around school buildings and grounds.
-These signs shall inform students, staff, and visitors that surveillance may occur and shall state whether the district's system is actively monitored by school personnel state that the facility uses video surveillance equipment for security purposes and that the equipment may or may not be actively monitored at any time.
-The Superintendent or designee shall also provide prior written notice to students and parents/guardians about the district's surveillance system, including the locations where surveillance may occur, explaining and that the recordings may be used in disciplinary proceedings, and/or that matters captured by the camera may be referred to local law enforcement, as appropriate.
+Prior to the operation of the surveillance system, the Superintendent or designee shall ensure that signs are posted at conspicuous and targeted locations around school buildings and grounds.
+These signs shall state that the facility uses video surveillance equipment for security purposes and that the equipment may or may not be actively monitored at any time.
+The Superintendent or designee shall also provide prior written notice to students and parents/guardians about the district's surveillance system, including the locations where surveillance may occur and that the recordings may be used in disciplinary proceedings, and/or referred to local law enforcement, as appropriate.